2014 marked its 50th anniversary:

 In Italy, after an initial campaign by magazines, Reginald G. Lund – Regional Director of IWS branches in Europe – together with Ulderigo Salvi – Director of the IWS Milan office – and the President of the IWS Advisory Committee, presented the Woolmark on February 19, 1965, in front of 500 retailers from all over Italy.
 This event took place at the Milan headquarters of the IWS (‘Palazzo di Fuoco’).
 It was part of ‘Six days of wool’, aimed at studying the means of defending the quality of wool, through meetings held throughout Italy [from ‘Corriere della Sera’, 20 & 21 Feb.
 1965].
 The journey culminated in Rome, with a special audience with Pope Paul VI, who was presented with a gold medal bearing the Woolmark logo.
 For Christmas 1965, a long red carpet adorned with the Woolmark was laid down the length of the Galleria Vittorio Emanuele in Milan [from ‘The Times’, 30 Dec.
 1965].
 The first Italian company to obtain the right to use the Woolmark certification (licence n° 1, granted on May 20, 1964) was ‘Lanificio Ermenegildo Zegna’, “the world’s biggest individual buyer of fine quality wool at Australian auctions” (from ‘Woolmark News’, 22 Sept.
 1964), for which Grignani developed a series of innovative ads in the years 1964-1968.
 He also served as the Artistic Director of the magazine ‘Top‘ (launched in 1966).

 The question of the authorship of the Woolmark was raised soon after its creation.
 However, it was not until years later that Grignani publicly declared that he was the designer of the logo.
-I found a written source in an interview with Donato Matarelli in the magazine ‘Parete’, n° 15, Apr.
+I found a written source in an interview with Donato Mutarelli, editor of the magazine ‘Parete’, n° 15, Apr.
 1970 (one year after Spiriti’s death [°°]), and confirmation from a recent (Oct.
 2021) phone interview with Giancarlo Realini (a physicist born in 1938, with whom Grignani collaborated) that Franco stated to him in 1971 that he was the author of the logo inspired by the ball of yarn.
 But, adding to the confusion, some reporters began attributing it, by similarity, to Bridget Riley [‘The Times’, 21 July 1971].

 It wasn’t until 1995, when Franco Grignani was 87 years old, that he displayed, at an exhibition for the fiftieth of Aiap, the nine proposals for his logo.
 These were photographically reproduced in an old organiser from 1960.
 This organiser was used by his assistant to classify in chronological order some works carried out during 1963-64 (the marked blue crossing on the page means ‘done’); this page refers to works of December 1963: